FAQs

 • Can blasting be done close to existing structures?

-Yes.
-Our company has many years of experience with technical blasting within proximity of structures.
-We have skilled employees who use various forms of vibration prediction.
-We’ve completed projects within five feet of structures with no damage incurred.
+Yes!
+Eagle Rock Blasting has many years of experience with technical blasting within close proximity of structures.
+We have skilled rock blasting contractors who use various forms of vibration prediction.
+In fact, we’ve completed projects within five feet of structures with no damage incurred.

 • What is a pre-blast survey?

-The survey is a standard procedure before blasting to document the conditions of the structures through photography and videography.
+The survey is a standard procedure carried out before blasting.
+This will allow the rock blasting contractors to document the conditions of the structures through photography and/or videography.

 • How do we measure vibration?

-Eagle Rock Blasting has several seismographs and operators to measure vibration.
-The manufacturer calibrates these seismographs annually to ensure accuracy, and each seismograph has a self-check mode that runs before monitoring.
+Our rock blasting contractors use seismographs and operators to measure vibration.
+The seismographs are calibrated annually by the manufacturer to ensure accuracy and also have a self-check mode that runs before monitoring.

 • Am I going to hear or feel the blast?

 Yes, vibration and noise are inherent by-products of a blast, all of which can be controlled to minimize human perception.
-Professionals carefully design all blasts, and results are predetermined.
+All blasts are carefully designed by skilled professionals and carried out by our team of rock blasting contractors, with predetermined outcomes.

 • Who needs to be contacted prior to blasting commencing?

-Before any blasting operations, we contact the local law enforcement, fire departments, and emergency response teams.
-Additionally, we communicate verbally and by letter with anyone within a 500-foot radius of the blasting site.
+Before any blasting operations, we make sure to contact the local law enforcement, fire departments, and emergency response teams.
+Additionally, our rock blasting contractors will communicate with anyone who is located within a 500-foot radius of the blasting site.
+This communication is done through verbal means and/or a letter.
 This is a standard procedure for any project that we undertake.

 • Why isn’t rock hammering or chipping used to excavate rock?

 Rock hammering is slow, inefficient, costly, and has the same inherent properties as blasting on a smaller scale.
-Blasting can actually be quieter than rock hammering and takes much less time.
-A typical blast duration is usually one to three seconds, while rock hammering can take hours or even days to achieve similar results.
+Our rock blasting contractors find that blasting is quieter than rock hammering and takes much less time.
+Additionally, in our experience, a typical blast duration is usually one to three seconds, while rock hammering can take hours or even days to achieve similar results.

 Share by: